-A portfolio turnover rate is, in summary, the percentage computed by dividing the lesser of a Fund's purchases or sales of securities (excluding short-term securities and securities transferred in-kind) by the average market value of such Fund.
-A rate of 100% indicates that the equivalent of all of a Fund's assets have been sold and reinvested in a year.
+A portfolio turnover rate is, in summary, the percentage computed by dividing the lesser of the Fund's purchases or sales of securities (excluding short-term securities and securities transferred in-kind) by the average market value of the Fund.
+A rate of 100% indicates that the equivalent of all of the Fund's assets have been sold and reinvested in a year.
 High portfolio turnover may affect the amount, timing and character of distributions, and, as a result, may increase the amount of taxes payable by shareholders.
 Higher portfolio turnover also results in higher transaction costs.
-To the extent that net short-term capital gains are realized by a Fund, any distributions resulting from such gains are considered ordinary income for federal income tax purposes.
+To the extent that net short-term capital gains are realized by the Fund, any distributions resulting from such gains are considered ordinary income for federal income tax purposes.

-The Funds are new and do not have portfolio turnover rates to report as of the date of this SAI.
+The Fund is new and does not have a portfolio turnover rate to report as of the date of this SAI.